jpeak5/ap_report/lmsEnrolment.md

 #lmsEnrolment
 ##Executive Summary
 This application will calculate student time spent in class,hereafter _timespent_, on a daily basis using the activity records stored in `mdl_log`.
-A single DB table, `mdl_lsureports_lmsenrollment`, will store this information.
+A single DB table, `mdl_apreport_enrol`, will store this information.
 Summary reports can be constructed at any time, with the understanding that the freshest data will always be, at most, 24 hours old.

 Realtime aggregate data is not available, rather, the application will only be concerned with events occurring up until the first minute of the current day, exclusive.
 Generally, we will only concern ourselves with the 24 hours ending at the beginning of the first minute of the current day.